Mezcal Vago Tobalá

 Mezcal Vago // Oaxaca, Mexico

-The tobalá is the most sought-after of agaves, being exceptionally difficult to cultivate.
-Aquilino sources his from the Highlands near the source of the Quichapa River, at an elevation averaging around 6000 feet.
-Like all Aquilio's mezcals, this tobalá is crafted using the simplest traditional apparatus, including earthen-ovens for cooking the agaves, pinewood fermentation-vats, and a 200-liter copper-still.
-The mezcal is rested in inert steel tanks for three months before being bottled (by hand, of course!)
+Crafted by Aquilino García López, the wild-harvested tobalá used here is sourced from the Highlands near the source of the Quichapa River, at an elevation averaging around 6000 feet.
+Like all Aquilino's mezcals, Vago Tobalá is crafted in the traditional method at his palenque in Candelaria Yegolé, Oaxaca.
+This includes earthen-ovens for cooking the agaves, pinewood fermentation-vats, and a 200-liter copper-still.
+The mezcal is rested in inert steel tanks for three months before being bottled -- by hand, of course!

 Mezcal JovenA spirit distilled from one or more different varieties of agave.
 Can only be produced in designated areas within 8 different Mexican states.
 Must be bottled in México.
 This is unaged or aged in stainless steel or plastic containers before bottling.